Spanish Level 3, Activity 12: Vamos al banco Parte 2 / Let’s go to the bank Part 2 (Online)

 Main Activity

-1. You all need to go to the bank.
-In partners, you are going to practice the vocabulary of the bank.
-One person is going to act the part of the employee of the bank and the other person is going to act the part of the client.
-Use the words and the examples in the list on the cards.
+1. In breakout rooms one person is going to act the part of the employee of the bank and the other person is going to act the part of the client.
+The cards and instructions they will use will be available in the student presentation.

 “Uds. necesitan ir al banco.
 En grupos de 2, van a practicar el vocabulario del banco.
 Cada persona va a tener una tarjeta con una situación.
 Una persona va a actuar el papel del empleado del banco y la otra persona va a actuar el papel del cliente.
 Usen las palabras y los ejemplos de las preguntas en la lista de las tarjetas.”